 - Finally, if you don’t have cooked chicken or homemade broth, use 8 cups water and a whole chicken (4 pounds).
 Instead of cooking under high pressure for 4 minutes, cook the chicken with the veggies for under high pressure for 20 minutes.
 Use a quick release and remove the chicken.
 Debone and shred the meat after it’s cooled to touch.
 Then cute it into bite sized pieces.
 You’ll need to follow note number 1 here for cooking the noodles AFTER the meat if finished.

 - If you aren’t making this for a sensitive stomach, add extra flavor by also including 1 TBS homemade Rotisserie chicken spice rub mix!

-If you like this recipe, you might like these too
+If you like this instant pot chicken noodle soup recipe, you might like these too